topolvm/topolvm/docs/user-manual.md

 Node maintenance
 ----------------

+These steps only apply when using the TopoLVM storage class and PVCs.
+If only inline ephemeral volumes are used, these steps are not necessary.

 ### Retiring nodes

 To remove a node and volumes/pods on the node from the cluster, follow these steps: